 This year will be the 11th edition of Frieze London and the event aims to be better than ever with a complete redesign of its layout.
-This change in design will introduce more sizable public areas and wider aisles along with a new and innovative layout of galleries.
-This year’s gallery list includes establishments from international territories such as: Brazil, China and Columbia.
+This change in design will introduce more sizeable public areas and wider aisles along with a new and innovative layout of galleries.
+This year’s gallery list includes establishments from international territories such as Brazil, China and Columbia.

 Those looking to buy or simply browse should not miss out on the Frieze Art Fair.
-Tickets can be purchased from http://frieze.seetickets.com/event/frieze-london/regent-s-park/724064.
-If visiting at the weekend, why not drop into DUKES London for our delicious Sunday Brunch, priced at just £35.
+Tickets can be purchased from http://frieze.seetickets.com/event/frieze-london/regent-s-park/724064 – and if visiting at the weekend, why not drop into DUKES London for a delicious meal or memorable drink?

 Lowry and the Painting of Modern Life displays a wealth of the artist’s urban scenes and industrial landscapes, making the exhibition the first of its kind held by a public institution in London since the artist’s death.

 The extensive collection of Lowry’s works does much to demonstrate the painter’s contribution to art history and his matter-of-fact view of working-class society during the 20th century.
 The exhibition also features interesting insights into Lowry’s connection to French painting styles and the extent of the influence of his French-born teacher, Adolphe Valette.
-Labelled ‘exhibition of the year’ the Lowry collection is one to be seen by art and history enthusiasts alike.
+Labelled “exhibition of the year” the Lowry collection is one to be seen by art and history enthusiasts alike.

 Of course, to complement your cultural afternoon at the Tate, why not treat yourself to our beautiful DUKES LONDON afternoon tea to relax and refresh?

 The summer exhibition allows you to view the work of well-known and celebrated artists such as Anselm Kiefer, as well taking you into the creative world of upcoming artists showcasing their paintings, structures, photography, prints, architecture and films.
 There will be a room dedicated only to portraiture, displaying works from established artists such as, Frank Auerbach, Alex Katz and Tom Philip RA, which takes you through the importance the portrait genre has played in both previous Royal Academy Summer Exhibitions and in contemporary art.